 A Million-Year ViewWilliam MacAskill

-The fate of the world is in our hands.
-Humanity’s written history spans only five thousand years.
-Our yet-unwritten future could last for millions more – or it could end tomorrow.
+Humanity is in its infancy.
+Our future could last for millions of years – or it could end tomorrow.
 Astonishing numbers of people could lead lives of great happiness or unimaginable suffering, or never live at all, depending on what we choose to do today.

 ‘No living philosopher has had a greater impact upon my ethics than Will MacAskill.
 And much of the good I now do is the direct result of his influence.
 In What We Owe The Future, MacAskill has transformed my thinking once again, by patiently dismantling the lazy intuitions that rendered me morally blind to the interests of future generations.
 This is an altogether thrilling and necessary book.’